 - Patsy Takemoto Mink Education Foundation: This foundation awards scholarships to low-income mothers of minor children who are seeking their first degree or certificate at a not-for-profit, accredited institution or program in the US.

-- Rosenfeld Injury Lawyers’ Annual Single Mother Scholarship: This company offers two scholarships annually for single mothers working towards undergraduate degrees or law degrees and have GPAs of 3.0 or higher
+- Rosenfeld Injury Lawyers’ Annual Single Mother Scholarship: This company offers two scholarships annually for single mothers who are working toward undergraduate degrees or law degrees and have GPAs of 3.0 or higher

-There really are so many grants and scholarships if you’re willing to do some digging.
+There are so many grants and scholarships to discover if you’re willing to do some digging.
 You can also check with the financial aid office at the school you choose to see if they offer any additional financial aid opportunities for parents returning to school.